Equity LifeStyle Properties (NYSE:ELS) Receives New Coverage from Analysts at Colliers Securities

-Research analysts at Colliers Securities initiated coverage on shares of Equity LifeStyle Properties (NYSE:ELS) in a research report issued to clients and investors on Wednesday, Price Targets.com reports.
+Colliers Securities started coverage on shares of Equity LifeStyle Properties (NYSE:ELS) in a note issued to investors on Tuesday, Benzinga reports.
 The brokerage set a “buy” rating and a $79.00 price target on the real estate investment trust’s stock.
-Colliers Securities’ target price would indicate a potential upside of 11.90% from the stock’s previous close.
+Colliers Securities’ price target suggests a potential upside of 11.17% from the stock’s current price.

-ELS has been the topic of a number of other reports.
-Robert W. Baird assumed coverage on shares of Equity LifeStyle Properties in a report on Tuesday, January 19th.
-They set an “outperform” rating and a $67.00 price objective on the stock.
-Zacks Investment Research downgraded shares of Equity LifeStyle Properties from a “buy” rating to a “hold” rating in a report on Friday, April 30th.
-Royal Bank of Canada assumed coverage on shares of Equity LifeStyle Properties in a report on Tuesday, March 30th.
-They set a “sector perform” rating and a $65.00 price objective on the stock.
-Finally, BMO Capital Markets boosted their price target on shares of Equity LifeStyle Properties from $66.00 to $67.00 in a report on Monday, February 1st.
-Three analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-Equity LifeStyle Properties has an average rating of “Buy” and an average price target of $71.33.
+Several other research analysts have also issued reports on the company.
+Wells Fargo & Company increased their target price on Equity LifeStyle Properties from $65.00 to $72.00 and gave the stock an “equal weight” rating in a research report on Tuesday.
+They noted that the move was a valuation call.
+Zacks Investment Research lowered Equity LifeStyle Properties from a “buy” rating to a “hold” rating in a research report on Friday, April 30th.
+BMO Capital Markets increased their target price on Equity LifeStyle Properties from $66.00 to $67.00 in a research report on Monday, February 1st.
+Finally, Royal Bank of Canada started coverage on Equity LifeStyle Properties in a research report on Tuesday, March 30th.
+They set a “sector perform” rating and a $65.00 price objective for the company.
+Four investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $71.43.

 We are a self-administered, self-managed real estate investment trust (ÂREITÂ) with headquarters in Chicago.
 As of January 25, 2021, we own or have an interest in 423 quality properties in 33 states and British Columbia consisting of 161,229 sites.